Pharma co-Vigilance Committee

 6 Dr. M.Rajendran Professor of General Surgery Member

-8 Dr.S.Rajeswaran Professor of Anesthesiology Member
+8 Dr.S.Rajeswaran Professor of Anaesthesiology Member

-9 Mrs.N.Latha Nursing Superintendent Grade II Member
+9 Mr. Sam Jinesh S Nursing Superintendent Grade I Member

 Goal: